palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 We attempt to read the latest version of the range map, and if our timestamp falls within the validity bound, we retrieve the version.
 If it does not, we submit an identity transformation, which extends the validity bound of the current value.
 We then read the value again, and keep trying until we know what version to use.
 If we read a version we don't support yet, we throw (presumably, this is part of a rolling upgrade and should resolve itself soon).
+Our transform may be rejected if another transform has taken place and changed the value from underneath us; however, because all transforms push the bound forward, we will eventually have a value that is valid for our timestamp.

 #### Changing Transaction Schema Versions